 Hemp seeds, technically a nut, are similar to flax seeds or chia seeds and pack a powerful nutritional punch.
 Specifically, hemp seeds contain fiber; protein; vitamin E; minerals such as phosphorus, potassium, sodium, magnesium, calcium, iron, and zinc; and omega-6 and omega-3 fatty acids, as well asgamma-linolenic acid.
 These seeds have a mild, nutty flavor, making their oil ideal for use as a salad dressing or mixed into cereal or a smoothie.
 They have been a part of Chinese medicine and cooking for 3,000 years or more.

-In addition to providing several vital nutrients in one convenient package, hemp seeds, and the oil derived from them, may provide health benefits such as lowering your risk of high blood pressure and heart disease and improving certain skin conditions, such as eczema.
-In part, this is because of the positive effect ofpolyunsaturated and essential fatty acids, in which hemp seeds are rich.
-These “healthy fats” are crucial for a range of bodily functions, includingcardiovascular and neurological wellness and healthy skin and hair.
+In addition to providing several vital nutrients in one convenient package, hemp seeds, and the oil derived from them, may provide benefits such as encouraging a healthy blood pressure and taming certain skin conditions, such as eczema.
+In part, this is because of the positive effect of polyunsaturated and essential fatty acids, in which hemp seeds are rich.
+These “healthy fats” are crucial for a range of bodily functions, including cardiovascular and neurological wellness and healthy skin and hair.

 Currently, the U.S. Food and Drug Administration has only approved one CBD product for medicinal use.
 Called Epidolex, it is used to treat a rare form of epilepsy that primarily affects children.
-However, that doesn’t mean there isn’t ample evidence proving its efficacy in treating other conditions.
+However, that doesn’t mean there ample studies pointing towards its efficacy in support the body in other ways.
 A study in the European Journal of Pain, based on animal subjects, showed CBD reduced pain and inflammation associated with arthritis.
 And a survey of 5,000 people conducted by the Brightfield Group found more than 60% of CBD users had taken it to relieve anxiety.

 CBD products, including oils, tinctures, vaporized liquid, capsules, edibles, and cosmetics, are legal in most states and many countries around the world.